ostreedev/ostree/README.md

 unpacking packages into the live system.
 This problem is really important to me.

-Note though hacktree can definitely take advantage of BTRFS features!
+Note though ostree can definitely take advantage of BTRFS features!
 In particular, we could use "reflink"
 <http://lwn.net/Articles/331808/> instead of hard links, and avoid
 having the object store corrupted if somehow the files are modified